vavardan/one_stack/blueprints/one-oe/runtime/one-stack/one_oe_hub_a_bkp.md

 &nbsp;

-Once all required updates are applied, rerun the ORM stack.
+Once all required updates are applied, redeploy the ORM stack.

 &nbsp;